ed-w-ds/custom-cnn-cifar10/README.md

 # Custom CNN for CIFAR-10 Classification

-A PyTorch implementation of a custom CNN architecture achieving **92.75% accuracy** on CIFAR-10 dataset.
+A PyTorch implementation of a custom CNN architecture achieving **92.75% accuracy** on the CIFAR-10 dataset.

 ## Architecture